jeremychauvet/jenkins-showroom/docs/casc/README.md

 This plugin allow us to manage our Jenkins instance with code.
 No need to use interface to add SCM provider, user or credential.
 This improve global reliability of our CI/CD solution.

-# Create or load configuration.
+# Create or load configuration
 Configuration file is a YAML file.
 You have code samples at project root, folder "configuration".

 ## Jenkins configuration